‘An important book on a figure who deserves proper historical attention.’

 The Eagle in the Mirror is not just a long-overdue biography of the unheralded Dick Ellis; it’s a gripping real-life international whodunit.

-The Eagle in the Mirror is out now through Penguin Random House Australia and Black & White Publishing (UK) .
-It will be released by Kensington Publishing (USA) in June 2024
+The Eagle in the Mirror is out now through Penguin Random House Australia, Black & White Publishing (UK) and Kensington Publishing (USA)

 Dick Ellis